Kevthetech143/hivemind/README.md

 ## 🎓 How Trigger Words Work

-When you say **"clauderepo: worked"** or **"clauderepo: failed"**:
+When you say **"hivemind: worked"** or **"hivemind: failed"**:

-1. Claude recognizes the trigger phrase
+1. Your AI recognizes the trigger phrase
 2. Automatically calls feedback tool
 3. Backend increments thumbs_up or thumbs_down
 4. Future searches show better-ranked solutions

 **Why trigger words?**
 Natural language ("that worked") is ambiguous.
-Trigger phrases ensure Claude ALWAYS catches your feedback.
+Trigger phrases ensure your AI ALWAYS catches your feedback.

 ---